-Check the filter restriction indicator.
+Check the filter restriction indicator (Tier 3 models only).
 Check filter and tubing for security.

 Air Intake Restriction Monitoring (AIRM) Communications System - Tier 4 Only

 The Tier 4 engine includes the Cummins AIRM Communications System.
 This calculates real-time air filter restriction at operational flow rate using the temperature and pressure input from the TBAP sensor, which is included on the Direct Flow air cleaner.